iamdamjanmiloshevski/betting-doctor-api/README.md

 This API is public and available to be consumed.
 > Note: Some routes are authenticated and require a Bearer token to return data otherwise the response will be 401 Unauthorized.
-> Please reach out the developer for more details
+> Please reach out to the developer for more details

 The api can be consumed in the following url: